 Enjoy Maidstone's fantastically child-friendly Leeds Castle with its Knights' Realm playground, maze and grotto, and Go Ape! treetop course for ages 10+.
 At neighbouring Hop Farm Family Park, enjoy themepark-style attractions including a magic factory, giant jumping pillows, a children’s driving school and an outdoor adventure park, and at Kent Life Heritage Farm meet a range of farm animals, as well as discovering the adventure play area, nature trail and tractor rides.

 Carry on north of Maidstone, to Chatham with its trio of family-friendly attractions.
-You might check out the pirate play days and ghost walks at the Historic Dockyard Chatham, take a Great Expectations boat ride through Dickens World, and in nearby Strood, play on the scaled-down JCBs at Diggerland.
+You might check out the pirate play days and ghost walks at the Historic Dockyard Chatham, and in nearby Strood, play on the scaled-down JCBs at Diggerland.

 Don’t overlook west Kent, where 13th-century Hever Castle has an adventure playground, a splashing water maze and enough armour to keep little gore seekers satisfied, and Scotney Castle in Tunbridge Wells is a romantic medieval ruin that’s fun to roam.

 Don’t leave Kent without taking the Spa Valley Steam Railway to Groombridge Place Gardens and the Enchanted Forest, where little ones can play on giant swings and get lost in a mystical forest of animals including deer and giant rabbits.